 After a miscarriage

 After a miscarriage you can get pregnant as soon as you wish.
-It could take some time for your menstrual cycle to get back to normal.
+It can take some time for your menstrual cycle to get back to normal.
 Usually a next pregnancy does not give complications.
 If you have had more than two miscarriages it is possible to test your blood for hormonal imbalances or to test for other problems causing miscarriage.

 Recovery after a miscarriage

 Usually your body recovers fast after a miscarriage.
 The bleeding might take a little longer than a normal period, but afterwards you should be back to normal.
 Emotionally it can be very distressing to experience a miscarriage.
 It is important to allow yourself and your partner time to mourn the loss of your baby and pregnancy.
-Your partner might grieve differently than you.
+Your partner might grieve differently than you do.

 Friends and family could be a support but could also make well-meaning insensitive remarks.
 If you need to talk to one of the midwives about your miscarriage or if you have questions, please call us and we can make an appointment.